NerJa98/DRL_Project/README.md

 The code in this repository represents the implementation and analysis of the aforementioned DRL models in portfolio optimization.
 It includes data preprocessing, model setup, performance evaluation, and result visualization segments.

+The project is implemented in the Jupyter notebook. utils.py stores the DRL environments and the helper functions.

 ## Requirements

 To run the code in this repository, you may need to install third-party libraries such as: